Screen Reader Preview

 • Brave: Mixed results depending on operating system and environment.
 Some users report speech works normally, while others find Web Speech blocked or unreliable.
 If read-aloud fails in Brave, text analysis still works; try Chrome or Firefox for speech.

-• Safari: Works on macOS.
-Uses the system voices from System Settings > Accessibility > Spoken Content.
+• Safari: Works on macOS and iOS.
+Uses the system voices from Settings > Accessibility > Spoken Content.

 I found a bug or have a suggestion.